Proven-Paradox/shaper-system/Handbook.md

 This could represent wings that don’t quite have the strength to fully fly, a personal anti-gravity field, a spell that produces a hovering platform, or something similar.
 While not as versatile as fully functioning flight, this allows to you avoid hazards on the floor, reaching a ledge that is otherwise too tall to get to, and any other advantage one could imagine comes with being slightly airborne.
 This does not protect you from falling damage; if you are suddenly more than five above the ground you will fall as normal.
+This Power makes you immune to Terrain effects with the [Grounded] tag, unless the caster possess the [Reaching Terrain](#reaching-terrain) Power.

 #### One with Nature: Animals
 XP Cost: 3